23 of the Best Things to Do in Cadiz

-Who doesn’t love to try out new flavours and foods while travelling? indulging in the local cuisine is a huge part of the holiday experience, and never more so than in Spain where you can have the whole foodie world on a plate.
+Who doesn’t love to try out new flavours and foods while travelling?
+Indulging in the local cuisine is a huge reason why our guests choose to stay in a self-catering villa.

 Here is our pick of some of the best local gourmet delights you can try while on holiday in Andalucia: